jasonbra1n/lab/docs/PROGRESS.md

   - The player now lives in its own repository and is loaded from its external URL.
     - **Decoupled Gematria Calculator:** Refactored the `gematria-calculator` into its own repository.
 It is now loaded via an iframe, separating its development from the main SPA.

-    - **Decoupled Astronomy Tool:** Renamed and refactored the `moon-phase` tool into its own repository as "Astronomy".
+    - **Decoupled Memory Master Game:** Refactored the `memory-game` into its own repository ("Memory Master").
 It is now loaded via an iframe.

 ### Added
 - **New Tool (Play):** Added the "Denon CD Player" emulator.